pat-lego/cloud-service-client/README.md

 By default the client will retry a request up to a maximum number of times, exponentially delaying the amount of time between each retry.
 However, this behavior can be overridden by individual strategies.

+### Retry-After Header

+If a server responds with a `Retry-After` header, the client will use that value above all other retry options.
+For example, assume the client has been configured to delay
+1 second between retries, with a delay multiple of 2; when a server responds with a `Retry-After` value of 5 on the second retry, the client will ignore the delay and delay multiple and wait 5 seconds.

+This can still be overridden through the `shouldRetry` method, which will receive the server's `Retry-After` value as the default delay.

+On subsequent retries, the client will fall back to its default behavior if the server does not provide additional `Retry-After` headers.

 ### Example Retry Strategies

 The following client will retry a request up to 5 times if the response code is `404`: